 Safety & Security

 According to Government of Canada travel advisory site, though there is no nationwide advisory for Israel, the security situation may change rapidly especially in border areas.
 Protests are common in East Jerusalem and terrorism is a constant threat.
-There are also an increased number of attacks targeting civilians.
+There is also an increased number of attacks targeting civilians.
 Expats and travelers should exercise a high degree of caution at all times.
 During religious holidays, avoid travel plans in the Old City area.

-Fruits, vegetables, dairy products and fish are also popular.
+Fruits, vegetables, dairy products, and fish are also popular.
 Chefs trained abroad have brought many international cuisine elements to local restaurants.